Is leaching important for your plants and why should you do it?

 When you water your plants and the water dries up, minerals or soluble salts appear.
 Often they build up on the edges of the containers.

 If your container is terra cotta they come through the sides of the pots.
 A white crusty residue is the result.

 These pots are popular for use in home decor.

 As mentioned above, soluble salts are from mineral build-up from water.
 They originate from your tap water, but also from what you add to your water.

-On ceramic pots
+Soluble salts on ceramic pots